Azure/azure-sdk-tools/tools/github-event-processor/RULES.md

     ```text
     IF creator is NOT an Azure SDK team owner
-      AND is NOT a member of the Azure organization
+      IF the user is NOT a member of the Azure Org
-      AND is does NOT have a collaborator association
-      AND does NOT have write permission
+        IF the user does not have Admin or Write Collaborator permission
-      AND does NOT have admin permission:

-          - Add "customer-reported" label
+          - Add "customer-reported" label to the issue
-          - Add "question" label
+          - Add "question" label to the issue
     ```

 - Query AI label service for suggestions: